patrickbryant1/EvoBind/README.md

 **In silico directed evolution of peptide binders**
 \
 \
-\
 EvoBind (v2) designs novel peptide binders based **only on a protein target sequence**.
 It is not necessary to specify any target residues within the protein sequence or the length of the binder (although this is possible). **Cyclic binder** design is also possible.
 \
 \
 [Read more here](https://www.nature.com/articles/s42004-025-01601-3)
 \
 \
-EvoBind2 accounts for adaptation of the receptor interface structure to the peptide being designed during optimisation.
+EvoBind2 accounts for adaptation of the receptor interface structure to the peptide being designed during optimisation: **sequence and structure is generated simultaneously**.
 This consideration of flexibility is crucial for binding.
-EvoBind is the first protocol that only relies on a protein sequence to design a binder and the only one with experimentally verified cyclic design capacity.
+EvoBind is the first protocol that only relies on a protein sequence to design a binder with experimentally verified cyclic design capacity.

 <p align="center">